ParrotSec/linux-parrot/Documentation/virt/kvm/api.rst

 	========= ===================================
 	  0       on success,
 	 -EEXIST  if an interrupt is already enqueued
-	 -EINVAL  the the irq number is invalid
+	 -EINVAL  the irq number is invalid
 	 -ENXIO   if the PIC is in the kernel
 	 -EFAULT  if the pointer is invalid
 	========= ===================================